Killing of Freddie Gray: In popular culture

 The death of Gray has been the subject of several songs.
 Prince recorded a song called "Baltimore" for his 2015 album Hit n Run Phase Two.
 The music video featured scenes from protests in response to Gray's death.
 In May 2015, Salomon Faye released "Black Power", a music video on YouTube that shows rallies in the aftermath of Gray's death.
 Janelle Monáe and Wondaland released "Hell You Talmbout" in 2015 and said the names of those killed by the police, including Freddie Gray.
 Dru Hill dedicated their 2016 song "Change" to Gray.
+In 2016, Kevin Devine released a song called "Freddie Gray Blues" on his ninth studio album Instigator He then went on to release an acoustic version of the song in his 2017 album We Are Who We've Always Been.
 The avant-garde rock Baltimorean band Horse Lords close their 2016 album, Interventions, with the track "Never Ended", which is built on samples from protests in response to Gray's death.
 In 2016, Kevin Morby released "Beautiful Strangers", which addressed issues plaguing the world: gun violence, the death of Freddie Gray, and terrorist attacks in Orlando and Paris.
 In 2017, jazz pianist Lafayette Gilchrist released a song called "Blues For Freddie Gray" on his New Urban World Blues record.
 Later the same year, singer-songwriter Eliot Bronson released "Rough Ride", a song about Gray.
 In May 2018, Stephen Malkmus and the Jicks released a song entitled "Bike Lane" on their Sparkle Hard album.
 The song references the Freddie Gray case.

 In 2017, HBO produced Baltimore Rising, a documentary about Gray's death and the subsequent protests.
 Directed by Sonja Sohn, it charts the impact of the incident on the people of Baltimore.

 In March 2017, the Undisclosed podcast launched a 16-part series entitled "The Killing of Freddie Gray" in which it reviewed the evidence, political atmosphere and circumstances around the death of Freddie Gray.

-Gray's death and subsequent protest are featured in We Own This City, a six-hour long mini-series which premiered on HBO on April 25, 2022 that focuses on corruption within a Baltimore police task force.
+Gray's death and subsequent protest are featured in We Own This City, a six-hour long mini-series which premiered on HBO on April 25, 2022, that focuses on corruption within a Baltimore police task force.
 It is based on the book We Own This City: A True Story of Crime, Cops and Corruption by Justin Fenton.

+Footage from the protests that followed Gray's killing is included in a 2025 music video for "'Baltimore' (In Four Movements)" by Dr. Samuel Waymon.

+Taya Graham and Stephen Janis created a 2025 documentary about the killing and subsequent movement called "Freddie Gray: A Decade of Struggle" through The Real News Network.